 11 Cadogan Gardens, a stone’s throw from Sloane Street belongs to the Small Luxury Hotels chain and is part of a wonderful building belonging to Lord Cadogan who is one of the 10 richest landlords in London.
 He is a man, according to Tatler magazine, who can walk from Duke of York Square to Harvey Nichols and then up to Harrods, without stepping outside his property.

 Each room is individually decorated in true British style reminiscent of country piles and castles like the ones you love looking at in interior design magazines.
-The rooms are small and lacking in certain categories, like a mini bar for example, but they’re clearly more focused on providing an authentic look and feel than all mod cons, like other more modern 5-star hotels might be.
-The best option, which comes with a hefty price tag, is one of the suites.
+The rooms are small and lacking in certain amenities, like a mini bar for example, but they’re clearly more focused on providing an authentic look and feel than all mod cons, like other more modern 5-star hotels might be.
+The best option, in my opinion, is one of the suites.

 The junior suite we stayed in was 50 square meters and consisted of a sitting area with a couch, armchairs, a bookcase and a small desk, a bedroom with a king size bed and a comfortable bathroom.
 On the plus side I would mention the huge TV, the great mattress, free wifi, the safe and the Nespresso machine.
-Negative points were the separate hot and cold taps in the sink (I thought of my friend Katerina Vrana who often mentions this quintessentially British habit in her stand up routines), the cupboard door which didn’t shut properly, the lack of a mini bar, as there is no substitute for cold water, and the carpet which was a little more lived in than I would have liked.
+Negative points were the separate hot and cold taps in the sink (I thought of my friend and talented stand up comedian Katerina Vrana who often mentions this quintessentially British habit in her gigs), the cupboard door which didn’t shut properly, the lack of a mini bar as there is no substitute for cold water, and the carpet which was a little more lived in than I would have liked.
 The hotel is undergoing renovation though so I assume all these little snags will eventually be ironed out.

 What stays with you in the end though is the feeling of being at home and the overall attention to detail.
 Things like the cloth bag in which your morning newspaper is placed and hung on your door, the friendly and efficient service, the perfectly poached eggs at breakfast, the vase full of fresh roses and the chocolates which await you in your room perfectly placed on a silver tray; everything here makes you feel special and pampered.